 Late summer is a confounding time for most fly fishermen who chase trout in lakes and rivers.
 The water tends to be low, clear and warmer, which doesn’t make for the best fishing or catching conditions.
 On top of this, the poor fish have be pounded on all summer by us as we flog the water from dawn to dusk with the hope of hooking one more Rainbow or Brown.
 By this point in the season most of the fish are sulking on the bottom wishing they had sunglasses, air conditioning and some privacy.
 The average trout has such a case of lock jaw that Mikey is more likely to chomp on your #16 Mahogany Dun than that brooding Brookie you have been casting to for hours.

-Fishing can be so frustrating this time of year that many anglers will bang their frustrations out on a little white ball or watch pre-season football.
+Fly fishing can be so frustrating this time of year that many anglers will bang their frustrations out on a little white ball or watch pre-season football.
 To prevent this tragedy from befalling you we have some hints for you in your time of need.
-Without further digression here are a few tricks that some of us at Stillwater use to entice sulking fish into eating our flies during the dog days of summer.
+Without further digression here are a few tricks that some of us at Always A Good Day use to entice sulking fish into eating our flies during the dog days of summer.

 Go deep, all the way to the bottom deep.
 If I am fishing stillwater 14ft and under in depth with a soft, clear bottom I will usually go to a full sinking line or one with an extremely long sink tip.
 I want my line and fly on the bottom of the lake or stream fast for a couple of reasons.
 The first is obvious, this is where the trout are glued to the bottom.
 The second is that insect larvae tend to linger in the depths in their rocky or muddy homes during these times of sun and heat also.